InternetMaximalism/intmax2-client-sdk/server-sdk/README.md

 const gas = await intmaxClient.estimateDepositGas({
   amount,
   token,
-  address, // Your public key of the IntMax wallet or any other IntMax wallet public key
+  address, // Your INTMAX address or any other INTMAX address
   isGasEstimation: true,
 });